 There’s a vast array of orthodontic appliances used to intercept developing malocclusion.
 Please call us at 02 9744 0222 for an Ortho Assessment (including 3D X-ray Scan, 3D Intraoral Scan, Photos) to know which one applies to your child, or to know whether your child needs one in the first place.
-Our orthodontist welcomes patients from Ashfield, Burwood, Concord, Ryde and many other areas of Sydney, so don’t hesitate to book a consultation!
+We welcome patients from Ashfield, Burwood, Concord, Ryde and many other areas of Sydney, so don’t hesitate to book a consultation!

 Why do Adults need Orthodontic Treatment to treat Malocclusion?